foxleigh81/letskillcapitalism.com/src/library/pages/meandering-insanity/i-without-internet/index.md

 author: Alex Foxleigh
 title: "Where would I be without the internet?"
 date: "2018-03-07"
+excerpt: I'm a bit of a YouTube addict and one of the channels I enjoy watching is 'AlternateHistoryHub' recently I watched a video called 'What if the internet never existed', at the end of that video he asks the viewers what their own alternate histories would be without the internet.
+This seemed like an interesting thought exercise so I got to work.
+For those who may be interested, here is my own, alternate history.
 ---

 I'm a bit of a YouTube addict and one of the channels I enjoy watching is 'AlternateHistoryHub' recently I watched a video called ['What if the internet never existed'](https://www.youtube.com/watch?v=tszFFafk8pA), at the end of that video he asks the viewers what their own alternate histories would be without the internet.
 This seemed like an interesting thought exercise so I got to work.
 For those who may be interested, here is my own, alternate history.